LaithAli28/azure-network-protocols/README.md

 </p>
 <p>
-After opening Powershell, we will run the Ping Command, followed by the Private IP Address of the Linux Virtual Machine , "ping 10.0.0.5".
-This will allow Wireshark to capture and display the ICMP traffic that we're looking for.
+Now, open Powershell.
+After opening Powershell, we will run the ping command, followed by the Private IP Address of the Linux VM: "ping 10.0.0.5".
+This will allow Wireshark to capture and display new ICMP traffic.
 </p>
 <br />